Back to Research

 The things that do not translate.

-The difference in how skin is interpreted as an identity signal is the sharpest divide in the entire dataset.
+The sharpest divide in the entire dataset.
 Africa: health and discipline.
-Asia: a more complex, ambivalent mix of acceptance, stress, and aspiration.
+Asia: a complex mix of acceptance, stress, and aspiration.

 Asia says